 Prior to joining Corsa, he held various finance positions spanning start-up and mature private companies such as Chipworks, Tropic Networks, Overlay TV, and TenXc Wireless, to global internationals such as Cognos.
 During his most recent tenure at Chipworks, Gord lead the successful sale of the company to its largest worldwide competitor TechInsights.
 At Tropic, Gord helped raised over $160 Million US in debt and equity financing while shepherding the company’s reporting, planning, systems, and governance growth from an early stage.
 While in several senior international positions at Cognos, Gord’s responsibilities included implementing a worldwide application of Oracle Financials as well as heading up financial operations for Northern Europe and Asia Pacific.

 Gord earned his CA designation while auditing for Ernst & Young.
 A dedicated father and family man, Gord enjoys kayaking, skiing and the ongoing renovations of his 100+ year old house.

-With over 22 years industry experience in the networking and communications industry, Carolyn brings to Corsa product management, marketing, and business development experience in consumer and enterprise markets.
+With over 25 years industry experience in the networking and communications industry, Carolyn brings to Corsa sales, marketing, product management, and business development experience in networking and security markets.
 Having worked in both established companies and startups, she is able to conceptualize, design and execute winning business and product strategies in any organization.

-Before joining Corsa, Carolyn spent the last few years using her skills as a management consultant primarily aiding Product Management areas develop winning market and product strategies.
-Prior to this, she was a founding member and VP Marketing of Quake Technologies, where she played a leading role in developing company and product roadmaps and successfully delivering product to market.
+Before Corsa, Carolyn has worked as a sales and marketing consultant, aiding technology businesses develop winning market and product strategies.
+Prior to this, she was a founding member and VP Marketing of Quake Technologies, a world leader in 10G Ethernet silicon, where she played a leading role in developing company and product roadmaps and successfully delivering product to market.
 Quake was successfully acquired by AMCC in 2006.

 Carolyn holds a BSc Electrical Engineering degree from Queen’s University (Kingston, ON).